aashanand/footy-visualization/README.md

 2. Refactor league selector if jalapic releases new tables with the engsoccerdata R package.
 3. Refactor initial dataset loading if there exists a way to load datasets directly into named list without creating copies.
 4. Radio button needs to remember selection for England
+5. App needs to not reload outputs twice when inputs change
+6. Remove ugly timeoutMS error from console

 Post to StackOverflow:
 1. how to use assign() to dispatch assignment methods